all-out/guides/_guides/applying.md

 - Are you USTZ, EUTZ, or AUTZ?
 (Or are you a special snowflake of some kind?)
 - Who is you are waifu?

-## The Application

-You can submit your application to the corp in-game at any time.
-You need to include a **full API key** and an **email address**, or it will be rejected and you will need to reapply.
+Feel free to include any additional information that you think is relevant.

 ### Full API key

-As members of a wormhole corp, All-Out pilots live in a POS and have significant access to each other’s ships and assets.
-We also recruit a lot of our pilots from 4chan (keeping things interesting, but not particularly safe) and have no minimum requirements for joining (making us vulnerable to day-one spy alts).
-Requiring a full API from every account in the corp helps us keep your assets more secure.
+This section is **required**; applications omitting it will be rejected and you will need to reapply.

-Use this link to make your key [http://community.eveonline.com/support/api-key/CreatePredefined?accessMask=1073741823](http://community.eveonline.com/support/api-key/CreatePredefined?accessMask=1073741823) and set your fields like this:
+Use this link to make your API key [http://community.eveonline.com/support/api-key/CreatePredefined?accessMask=1073741823](http://community.eveonline.com/support/api-key/CreatePredefined?accessMask=1073741823) and set your fields as follows:

 - Name - `All-Out`
 - Character - `All`
 - Type - `Character`
 - Expires - `No Expiry`

-In the body of your application you need to include the **key** (a short number) and the **verification code** (a long string of numbers and letters)
+In the body of your application you need to include the **key** (a short number) and the **verification code** (a long string of numbers and letters).
+You do not need to include the acess mask.

+#### Why do you require a full API?

+Like all wormhole corps, All-Out pilots live in a POS and have significant access to each other’s ships and assets.
+We also recruit a lot of our pilots from 4chan (keeping things interesting, but not particularly safe) and have no minimum requirements for joining (making us vulnerable to day-one spy alts).
+Requiring a full API from every account in the corp helps us keep your assets more secure.

 ### Email Address

+This section is **required**; applications omitting it will be rejected and you will need to reapply.

-This is used to invite you to the All-Out Slack server.
-Slack is a web chat system based on the XMPP protocol that Jabber, etc use.
+Your **email address** is used to send you an invitation email for the All-Out Slack server.
+Slack is a web chat frontend for the XMPP protocol that Jabber, etc use.
 Unlike IRC it saves history, so when you log in you can scroll back and get up-to-date on what you've missed.
-Most of All-Out's organization and corp discussion happens here.
+A lot of All-Out's organization, fleet pings, corp discussion, etc happens here - not in corp chat.

-Note: this email address will be visible to all members of the server, so it might be unwise to use a "real life" email.
+Note: your email address will be visible to all members of the server, so it might be unwise to use a "real life" email.
 You don't need to check this address frequently

+## General Appplication Tips

+- Avoid one-word answers to the application questions (no need to write a novel, though).
+- Join the in-game chat channel <button class="btn btn-primary btn-xs" type="button" title="Click button in in-game browser to join channel" onclick="CCPEVE.joinChannel('DoomedFromTheStart')">DoomedFromTheStart</button>.
+Have it open while you're logged in and playing.
+Say hello and that you're interested in checking out the corp.
+Chill and chitchat with our members and friends.
+- I (Mussah) am a lazy fart and applications take while to check, so displaying demonstrated interest is a plus.
+Your app will probably get processed faster if you mention your impatience to a director in the pub channel from time to time.

 ## Why Hasn't My Application Been Accepted?